foureyes/csci-ua.0480-fall2018-001-003/homework/07-threes.markdown

 * Note that there's a form field in the _title screen_ ...
     * This field will allow the player to set the results of the dice rolls in the game (it's kind of like cheating / using loaded dice, but it's really for making it easier to test!)!
     * If the player enters a value in this field, then the dice rolls will be set to the sequence inputted
-    * The input should be a comma separated list of numbers, for example `1,2,3,1,2,3`
+    * The input should be a comma separated list of numbers, for example `1,2,3,4,5,6,7,8,9`
+		* the first 5 rolls should be 1,2,3,4,5
+		* the next 5 rolls should be 6,7,8,9 plus a random 5th number
     * No validation is required (assume that the user puts in valid input or no input)
     * You can retrieve the user input from the text field by using the `value` property on the form element that contains the user input - [see the mdn docs on value under HTML Input Element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement)
     * If there's nothing in the field, then dice rolls should be random